Dermatology after dark logo

 Eczema

-a skin disorder that is characterized by itching, scaling, thickening of the skin, and is usually located on the face, elbows, knees, and arms.
+a skin disorder that is characterized by itching, scaling, and thickening of the skin that is usually located on the face, elbows, knees, and arms.

 ED&C- (electrodesiccation and curettage)